Pylons/pyramid/docs/narr/urldispatch.rst

 application in terms of "contexts" and "view names" entirely.

-Many applications don't need :app:`Pyramid` features -- such as declarative security via an :term:`authorization policy` -- that benefit from having any visible separation between :term:`context finding` and :term:`view lookup`.
+Many applications don't need :app:`Pyramid` features -- such as context-sensitive declarative security via an :term:`authorization policy` -- that benefit from having any visible separation between :term:`context finding` and :term:`view lookup`.
 To this end, URL dispatch provides a handy syntax that allows you to effectively map URLs *directly* to :term:`view` code in such a way that you needn't think about your application in terms of "context finding" at all.
 This makes developing a :app:`Pyramid` application seem more like developing an application in a system that is "context-free", such as :term:`Pylons` or :term:`Django`.

 Whether or not you care about "context", it often makes a lot of sense to use :term:`URL dispatch` instead of :term:`traversal` in an